Learning Interpretable Models with Causal Guarantees: Experiments

-We evaluate the performance of our approach on a variety of models with a range of interpretability: CART trees~\cite{breiman2017classification}, honest trees~\cite{athey2016recursive}, LASSO regression~\cite{tibshirani1996regression}, kernel ridge regression~\cite{murphy2012machine}, gradient boosted models (GBMs)~\cite{friedman2001greedy}, and random forests~\cite{breiman2001random}.
-For each model family, we train one model using our approach, and a baseline model using only the observational data for training.
+\textbf{Interpretable models.} We evaluate the performance of our approach on a variety of models with a range of interpretability: CART trees~\citep{breiman2017classification}, honest trees~\citep{athey2016recursive}, LASSO regression~\citep{tibshirani1996regression}, kernel ridge regression~\citep{murphy2012machine}, gradient boosted models (GBMs)~\citep{friedman2001greedy}, and random forests~\citep{breiman2001random}.
+For each model family, we train one model using our approach, and a baseline model using only the observational data.
 Of these models, only honest trees are designed to handle causality; however, their focus is on obtaining unbiased estimates rather than low-variance estimates.
 In particular, they split the dataset into two, using the first part to estimate splits and the second to estimate values at the leaf nodes.
 This approach ensures that the estimates at the leaf nodes are unbiased, but also greatly increases variance since they are only using half the data at each point.